ceford/cefjdemos-data-jdm-help/articles/en/privacy/privacy-information-requests.md

     and descending order.
 - **Number to Display**.
 Shows the number of items in a list.
-Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#defaultlistlimit "Help4.x:Site Global Configuration/en").
+Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the Global Configuration.

+### Filter Options

 - **Select Status**.
 Select the desired status (*Invalid*, *Pending*, *Confirmed* or *Completed*) to limit the list based on the status of the requests